Health Promotion Throughout the Life Span, 9th Edition

 19. Preschool Child

 25. Health Promotion for the Twenty-First Century: Throughout the Life Span and Throughout the World

-Carole Lium Edelman, APRN, MS, CS, BC, CMC, Director of Geriatric Care Management, Waveny Care Center, New Canaan, CT; Associate Faculty Member, Yale University School of Nursing, New Haven, CT; Fellow, Brookdale Center on Aging; Hunter College, New York, NY and Elizabeth C. Kudzma, DNSc, MPH, RNC, Professor of Nursing, Curry College, Milton, Massachusetts
+Carole Lium Edelman, MSN, GCNS-BC, CMC, Director of Geriatric Care Management, Waveny Care Center, New Canaan, CT; Associate Faculty Member, Yale University School of Nursing, New Haven, CT; Fellow, Brookdale Center on Aging; Hunter College, New York, NY and Elizabeth Connelly Kudzma, DNSc, MPH, WHNP-BC, CNL, Professor of Nursing, Curry College, Milton, Massachusetts